 - Hulk: David Banner believed that people cause too many chaos around him and his son.

-David: Think of all those men out there, in their uniforms!
+David: Think about all those men out there, in their uniforms!
 Barking and swallowing orders!
 Inflicting their petty rule over the entire globe!
 Think of all the harm they've done!
 To you!
 To me!
 To humanity!
 And know this, that we can make them, and their flags and their anthems and their governments dissappear!
 In a flash!
 You and me!

 - Believing humans will continue to grow and despise mutants, Magneto maintains this belief.
 Though it doesn't really help his case when he keeps doing things that make people fear him.